10up/gutenberg-lessons/lessons/01-overview.md

 - [**save.js**](https://github.com/10up/wp-scaffold/blob/trunk/themes/10up-theme/includes/blocks/example-block/save.js) — You generally should not need to touch this file.
 At 10up, we build dynamic blocks which return `null`, but this is not super-important to know at this stage.
 Dynamic versus static blocks is something you do not need to worry about until much later in these lessons.

 ## Putting it all together
-There's a lot going on there, but things should make more sense if you follow a single attribute around.
+There is a lot going on here, but things should make more sense if we follow a single attribute around the codebase.

-Let's look at the `customTitle` attribute:
+Let us look at the `customTitle` attribute:
-1. It's first defined as an attribute here in [block.json](https://github.com/10up/wp-scaffold/blob/trunk/themes/10up-theme/includes/blocks/example-block/block.json#L15).
+1. It is first defined as an attribute in [block.json](https://github.com/10up/wp-scaffold/blob/trunk/themes/10up-theme/includes/blocks/example-block/block.json#L15).
 This is essentially saying "I want to store a field in the database called `customTitle`" and use it in my templates.

 <pre>
 {